zlcting/midea-ac-py/README.md

 Instead, it restores state from home-assistant's previous state.
 This should work okay as long as you only alter the state of your device using home-assisant.

-## No more development
-Unfortunately I do not have access to my Midea Air Conditioners as I have relocated to a new house.
-This means that I cannot reliably support this library due to not being able to test it with real hardware anymore.

 Original Readme:
 # midea-ac-py